Spring Hours of Operation

 Sara has been a staff member at the LSCC since 1997, just a few months after the LSCC opened its doors at 104 Forsyth Street.
 In her years of employment, she has had the pleasure of meeting many students and has been a witness to their successes.
 As Associate Director, she works closely with the LSCC staff to create programs and events.
 Sara is Chair the LaCLA Scholarship Committee overseeing the LaCLA Peer Tutoring Program, which is offered during the Fall and Spring semesters.

-She has been an active member of the Welcome Week committee, Move-in Committee and Empower Retreat Committee.
-Sara holds an AS in Business Administration, a BS in Leadership and an M.Ed, and was inducted into the Sigma Epsilon Rho Honor Society.
-Sara has also received the VP Award for Outstanding Advisor Involvement in 2007 for her service as LASO’s advisor.
-She is a mother of two very smart children, in which she has instilled the importance of a college education.
-She feels very fortunate to work in the job that she truly enjoys.
-It is priceless to be in an environment that empowers students.
-She is proud to live by and fulfill the university’s and LSCC’s missions.
+Sara is a triple husky earning a AS in Business Administration, a BS in Leadership and an M.Ed in Higher Education Administration, and was inducted into the Sigma Epsilon Rho Honor Society.
+Sara has also received the VP Award for Outstanding Advisor Involvement for her service as LASO’s advisor.
+She is a mother of two very smart daughters, in which she has instilled the importance of a college education.

 Rosa Torres is the Office Assistant of the Latinx Student Cultural Center (LSCC).
 She has worked at the LSCC for over 15 years.
 Rosa was born and raised in the Dominican Republic.
 She moved to Boston, MA when she was a teenager.
 In 1996 she graduated from Charlestown High School in Charlestown Boston.

 Rosa attended One with One Academy where she received a certificate in intensive administrative training.
 As the Office Assistant, Rosa assists the center with translations Spanish and English, manages the LSCC front desk, supervises work-study students, and is the orientation representative for the LSCC, she is also in charge of Hora del Café Spanish conversation event.